ondevg/Prediction-of-Pt-NMR-chem-shifts/README.md

 ![alt text](https://github.com/ondevg/Prediction-of-Pt-NMR-chem-shifts/blob/main/maimain.png?raw=true)

 ## Dataset
+Dataset was constructed from SMILES of 113 Pt complexes by use of 3D structure optimization.
+Optimization procedure consisted of 1) GFN2-xTB method, or 2) ZORA-TPSS/triple-$/zeta$.

 1. xtb_pt_dataset.csv - Set of 113 Pt complexes with features calculated by use of `GFN2-xTB`.
 2. no_corr_xtb_pt_dataset.csv - Set of 113 Pt complexes with weakly correlated features calculated by use of `GFN2-xTB`.
 3. qtaim_pt_dataset.csv - Set of 113 Pt complexes with features calculated by use of `ZORA-TPSS/triple-$/zeta$`.